-Since the Galing Pook Awards was launched in 1993, 339 programs from more than 200 local governments won the Galing Pook Award.
+Since the Galing Pook Awards was launched in 1993, 357 programs from 230 local governments won the Galing Pook Award.
 These awardees became important advocates in inspiring other local governments to introduce innovative practices and provide a fertile environment for the replication of successful reforms.